LRSORRENTI/TESTING-JS/docs/01_Basics.md

 In this course we have three variations of the same app, all three versions will recreate the same end structure, just by different means

+It's very important to keep tests simple and readable, building overly complex tests when it's not necessary isn't a good approach to testing

 ## Frontend

 We'll start by looking at the frontend, specifically src/Math.js